Dear Veterans,

 From India, Mumbai

-Sorry for my belated response for your last question required a lot of contemplation coupled with multiple cross-references both academic and legal.
+Dear Sachin, sorry for my belated response; your last question required a lot of contemplation coupled with multiple cross-references, both academic and legal.
 Therefore, let me be brief with a practical answer to the best of my knowledge and belief.

 (2) It should have been after raising lawful and reasonable demands and sufficient direct negotiations.

-(5) The strike should have been against any unfair labour practices on the part of the employer.
+(5) The strike should have been against any unfair labor practices on the part of the employer.

-(6) Either on the advice of the any lawful authority or on their own decision, when the striking employees were prepared to call off the strike and resume their duties, they should not have been prevented to do so by the employer on some reason or other.
+(6) Either on the advice of any lawful authority or on their own decision, when the striking employees were prepared to call off the strike and resume their duties, they should not have been prevented from doing so by the employer for some reason or other.

 From India, Salem